 What you need to know:

-The Payment ecosystem The current state of the payments infrastructure in the United States. in the U.S. is a very complex environment.
+The payment ecosystem The current state of the payments infrastructure in the United States. in the U.S. is a complex environment.
 While the process of dip, swipe, or click to pay can be a mystery to many, a large, complex set of stakeholders are responsible for a seamless transaction from beginning to end of the payment process.
 There are systems currently in place to protect your information and secure data, but they can be even stronger.

 What is the transaction flow?

 What role do merchant acquirers/processors, networks and bank processors play in the payments ecosystem?

 A merchant is the acceptor of payments.
 When a consumer pays a merchant for goods and/or services, either online or in-store, the payment is initiated via a swipe, dip, tap, scan or click.
 Each of these methods transmits the consumer’s card information throughout a complex environment so the merchant can ultimately be funded for the payment.
 This is called a pull-payment, since the merchant is effectively pulling the payment out of the consumer’s account.

 Card networks also create and govern the rules a merchant must follow to accept the network’s cards.

 What role do merchant processors, networks and bank processors play in the payment ecosystem?

 The merchant passes the card information to the acquirer for authorization of the payment.
 The acquirer then sends the authorization request to the card network associated with the card.
 The card network receives the authorization request and routes it to the consumer’s bank, which issued the card, for approval.
 It is the consumer’s bank that determines whether the authorization request should be approved or denied and passes that decision back through the same process in reverse order.